+'''

-\$ chmod 755 welcome \$ welcome Good morning!
+$ chmod 755 welcome

+$ welcome

+Good morning!

+$

+'''

 which has the same effect as the first.
-See the user's manual for details on the chmod command.
-An executable command is noted with an asterisk '' in an ls -F directory listing.
+See the Commands Reference Manual for details on the chmod command.

+An executable command is noted with an asterisk '\' in an ls - F directory listing.
 So if you were to list the directory contents now, it would show among other things: